gini/gini-vision-lib-android/ginivision/src/doc/source/updating-to-2-4-0.rst

         }
     }

 The returned Intent will launch either the ReviewActivity or the AnalysisActivity implementation you provided.
-PDFs cannot be reviewed in which case the AnalysisActivity will be launched.
+PDFs cannot be reviewed by the user, so the AnalysisActivity will be launched.
 You should not expect the ReviewActivity to be launched every time.

-For the Component API create a ``Document`` with ``GiniVisionFileImport.createDocumentForImportedFile()``.
+For the Component API, create a ``Document`` with ``GiniVisionFileImport.createDocumentForImportedFile()``.
 This method will throw an ``ImportedFileValidationException``, if the file is too large, has the wrong mime-type or has more than 10 pages (only for PDFs).
-The ReviewFragment may only be used with reviewable documents therefore it is important to check whether the document is reviewable or not:
+The ReviewFragment may only be used with reviewable documents.
+Therefore, it is important to check whether the document is reviewable or not:

 .. code-block:: java